-America is a global power with global interests.
-Its military is meant first and foremost to defend America from attack.
-Beyond that, it is meant to protect Americans abroad, allies, and the freedom to use international sea, air, and space while retaining the ability to engage in more than one major contingency at a time.
-America must be able not only to defend itself and its interests, but also to deter enemies and opportunists from taking action that would challenge U.S. interests, a capability that includes preventing the destabilization of a region and guarding against threats to the peace and security of America’s friends.
+Because America is a global power with global interests, its military is tasked first and foremost with defending the country from attack.
+Beyond that, it must be capable of protecting Americans abroad, America’s allies, and the freedom to use international sea, air, space, and cyberspace while retaining the ability to engage in more than one major contingency at a time.
+America must be able not only to defend itself and its interests, but also to deter enemies and opportunists from taking action that would challenge U.S. interests, a capability that includes both preventing the destabilization of a region and guarding against threats to the peace and security of America’s friends.

-As noted in the four preceding editions of the Index, however, the U.S. does not have the necessary force to meet a two–major regional contingency (two-MRC) requirement and is not ready to carry out its duties effectively.
+As noted in all preceding editions of the Index, however, the U.S. does not have the necessary force to meet a two–major regional contingency (two-MRC) requirement and is not ready to carry out its duties effectively.
 Consequently, as we have seen during the past few years, the U.S. finds itself increasingly challenged by major competitors such as China and Russia and the destabilizing effects of terrorist and insurgent elements operating in regions that are of substantial interest to the U.S.

 How to Think About Sizing Military Power

 For all of these reasons, military power consists of many things and is the result of how all of its constituent pieces are brought together to create an effective warfighting force.
 But it begins with the people and equipment used to conduct war: the weapons, tanks, ships, airplanes, and supporting tools such as communications systems that make it possible either for one group to impose its will on another or to prevent such an outcome from happening, which is the point of deterrence.

-Success in war is partly a function of matching the tools of warfare to a specific task and employing those tools effectively in the conditions of the battle.
+Success in war is partly a function of matching the tools of warfare to a specific task and employing those tools effectively in battle.
 Get these wrong—tools, objective, competence, or context—and you lose.

 Another key element is the military’s capacity to conduct operations: how many of the right tools—people, tanks, planes, or ships—it has.
 One might have the right tools and know how to use them effectively but not have enough to win.
-Given that one cannot know with certainty beforehand just when, where, against whom, and for what reason a battle might be fought, determining how much capability is needed is an exercise of informed but not certain judgment.
+Because one cannot know with certainty beforehand just when, where, against whom, and for what reason a battle might be fought, determining how much capability is needed is an exercise that requires informed but not certain judgment.

 Measuring hard combat power in terms of its capability, capacity, and readiness to defend U.S. vital interests is difficult, especially in such a limited space as this Index, but it is not impossible.
-Regardless of the difficulty of determining the adequacy of one’s military forces, the Secretary of Defense and the military services have to make such decisions every year when the annual defense budget request is submitted to Congress.
+However difficult determining the adequacy of one’s military forces may be, the Secretary of Defense and the military services have to make such decisions every year when the annual defense budget request is submitted to Congress.

 The adequacy of hard power is affected most directly by the resources the nation is willing to apply.
 Although that decision is informed to a significant degree by an appreciation of threats to U.S. interests and the ability of a given defense portfolio to protect U.S. interests against such threats, it is not informed solely by such considerations; hence the importance of clarity and honesty in determining just what is needed in terms of hard power and the status of such power from year to year.

-Administrations take various approaches in determining the type and amount of military power needed and, by extension, the amount of money and other resources to commit to it.
-After defining the national interests to be protected, the Department of Defense can use worst-case scenarios to determine the maximum challenges the U.S. military might have to overcome.
+Administrations take various approaches in determining the type and amount of military power needed and, by extension, the amount of money and other resources that will be necessary to support that power.
+After defining the national interests to be protected, the Department of Defense (DOD) can use worst-case scenarios to determine the maximum challenges the U.S. military might have to overcome.
 Another way is to redefine what constitutes a threat.
-By taking a different view of whether major actors pose a meaningful threat and of the extent to which friends and allies have the ability to assist the U.S. in meeting security objectives, one can arrive at different conclusions about necessary military strength.
+By taking a different view of whether major actors pose a meaningful threat and of the extent to which friends and allies have the ability to assist the U.S. in meeting security objectives, one can arrive at different conclusions about the necessary level of military strength.

 There also can be strongly differing views on requirements for operational capacity.